dbt-labs/docs.getdbt.com/website/blog/2022-07-12-change-data-capture-metrics.md

 - You’re in an industry with a very high standard for data governance
 - You need to track big OKRs over time to report back to your stakeholders
-- You want to build a window to view into history with both forward and backward compatibility
+- You want to build a window to view history with both forward and backward compatibility

 These are often high-stakes situations!
 So accuracy in tracking changes in metrics is key.